Kevin-Haigis-Lab/speclet/reports/crc_sbc_reports/sp4-default-config_ADVI_sbc-results.md

 - `SBC_COLLATED_RESULTS`: path to collated simulation posteriors
 - `NUM_SIMULATIONS`: the number of simiulations; will be used to check that all results are found
 - `CONFIG_PATH`: path to the model configuration file
+- `FIT_METHOD`: model fitting method used for this SBC

 ## Setup